Pay Off Your Trade-in No Matter How Much You Owe Scam

-Dealers have become very creative with the above statement.
-The fact is, no matter how this statement is written, they all mean the same thing SCAM!
+Dealers are very creative with the above statement.
+No matter how this statement is written, they all mean the same thing, SCAM!

-How someone normally finds out their thousands of dollars upside down in a vehicle is when they have it appraised at a car dealership.
+How someone normally finds out their thousands of dollars upside down in a vehicle is when having their car appraised at a dealership.
 After receiving the news, they believe the dealer is attempting to cheat them and usually get upset and leave frustrated.
-Click here to read more on how the appraisal process works in a car dealership.

 Contrary to popular belief, your car may not be worth what you still owe!